scottbynum/ms/README.md

 I'm changing this file just to see how pull requests work on GitHub.

-A change for change's sake.
+I'm trying to create a conflict between my local repository and the GitHub repository — a change for change's sake.

 Here is a brief step by step process of setting up the project for compiling.